 The entire gusset is lined with cotton so you have a natural fiber touching your most sensitive area.
-And the body of each pair of THINX (BTWN) is made of organic cotton, which is super-cozy and extra-breathable.
-Here’s the fabric breakdown: outer shell: 95% organic cotton, 5% spandex; inner lining: 95% organic cotton, 5% spandex; middle layers: 95% organic cotton, 5% elastane, 80% polyester, 20% nylon, breathable.
+And the body of each pair of Thinx (BTWN) is made of organic cotton, which is super-cozy and extra-breathable.
+Here’s the fabric breakdown: outer shell: 95% organic cotton, 5% elastane; inner lining: 95% organic cotton, 5% elastane; middle layers: 95% cotton, 5% elastane, 80% polyester, 20% nylon, breathable.

 Our undies are made by our partners at MAS, a family-run factory in Sri Lanka known for their expertise with intimates.
 We’re proud to work together because they share the same values we do: empowering women and creating innovative, sustainable period solutions.

 Right here!
 We currently sell our undies exclusively online.
 Shop all our Thinx (BTWN) styles here.